tcrespog/vlc-subtitle-word-search/README.md

 # Contribution

-The plugin was created using the VLC Lua guide in this specific version:
+The extension was created using the VLC Lua guide in this specific version:
 - [README.txt](https://github.com/videolan/vlc/blob/d7a88fe038a9a1d56773d576365d4f6243f4d450/share/lua/README.txt)

 You can check the [history](https://github.com/videolan/vlc/commits/master/share/lua/README.txt) of the file to track changes in the API.